Racial Equity Grants

 • Qualified donees recognized by Canada Revenue Agency (CRA);

-• Nonprofit organizations working with a Fiscal Partner that is a registered charitable organization or qualified done; or
+• Nonprofit organizations working with a Charitable Partner that is a registered charitable organization or qualified donee; or

-To determine if your organization is eligible, and to understand how the funding can be used, access the Funding Guidelines (pdf)
+• To determine if your organization is eligible, and to understand how the funding can be used, access the Application Guidelines (pdf)

 • Download a Budget Template (xls)

-• Download the application questions prior to applying, here: Application (pdf)
+• Download the application questions prior to applying, here: Application Questions (pdf)

 • Download the evaluation questions that you will complete if you receive funding, here: Evaluation (pdf)

-• If you are working with a Fiscal Partner, download the WRCF Fiscal Partnership Agreement form (pdf)
+• If you are working with a Charitable Partner, download the WRCF Charitable Partnership Agreement form (pdf)

 To learn more about Racial Equity Grants, contact us at grants@wrcf.ca or 519-725-1806 x 206.